 As we scroll past the news, the background alternates to white and we’re presented with a slideshow of the member schools themselves.
 This is followed by the map view, alongside which is a list of all of the schools, sortable either by school name or city.
 Together, the map and the list — two semi-transparent white boxes appearing on top of a dark background with a faint pattern — foreshadow a design pattern used throughout the site once logged in.

 Next as we scroll, the background reverts to white for two presentations: “CSF for Transformational Education” and “CSF for Accreditation”, aliases for the header’s “About Us” and “School Accreditation” areas.
 Their illustrations are taken from their first articles, their texts comprised of the blurbs of their five articles.
-Seeing that these blurbs read remarkably coherently as a single 5-paragraph text suggested we’d gotten things right.
+We noticed that these blurbs read remarkably coherently as a single 5-paragraph text — more encouraging momentum!

 Closing off the homepage is the Job Opportunities section; perhaps these should instead be on a dedicated page, but we haven’t yet come up with a definitive argument either way.
 Like the map and accompanying list, they introduce the dashboard layout, a centered collection of white semi-transparent boxes that wrap to fit the screen on a colored graphing paper background.
 Each box or console is a bit like a desktop window, with a minimize/maximize icon in its top right.
 When minimized, a box is semi-transparent and only its title is visible; when maximized it is fully opaque.
 To treat the job opportunities equally, they all have a fixed width and height; other instances of boxes, such as when used as consoles on an administrator’s screen, maximize to a size dictated by their content.
 Collectively, when minimized these form a visually interesting symmetric collection of varying widths.

 And that is our homepage, serving to 1) introduce the organization and its members schools, 2) provide an overview of the site, and 3) establish a myriad of design conventions.
 It also presents what will generally be the freshest public information: news and job postings.